geraudmathe/Locomotive-fundamentals/README.md

 **Inherit from an other page than the parent one**

-When you extend the parent's layout, you use the tag ``` {% extends parent %} ```, but what if you would like to extends a page which isn't a direct parent ?
+When you extend the parent's layout, you use the tag ``` {% extends parent %} ```, but what if you would like to extends a page which isn't a direct parent?

-For example, how would you make "first page" extends "second page" ?
+For example, how would you make "second page" extend "first page"?

     +- Pages
         +- index